Dallas Police Department: Organization

 The department is headed by a chief of police who is appointed by the city manager who, in turn, is hired by the Dallas City Council.
 The city manager is not an elected official.

 Primary responsibility for calls for police service are seven operations divisions based on geographical subdivisions of the city.
 Each operations division is commanded by a deputy chief of police.
 The divisions are designated Central, Northeast, Southeast, South Central, Southwest, Northwest and North Central and operate from facilities which are referred to as substations.
-Each operations division's geographical area is further subdivided into sectors which are composed of beats, each of which is normally patrolled by a uniformed officer or officers in a marked squad car.
+Each operations division's geographical area is further subdivided into sectors which are composed of beats, each of which is normally patrolled by a uniformed officer or officers in a squad car.
 Calls for service are received primarily through the city's 9-1-1 system which is answered by a city-operated emergency communications center.
 Each substation also has an investigative unit with detectives who are assigned cases of burglary and theft which are committed within the area covered by their division.

 Other crimes are investigated by specialized investigative units including the Child Abuse Squad, Family Violence Squad, Narcotics Division, CAPERS [Crimes Against Persons] Robbery, Assault, and Homicide Units, Forgery Squad and a Computer Crimes Team.

 A specialized Tactical Division includes a SWAT Operations Unit, Mounted Unit, Canine Unit, Helicopter Unit and an Explosive Ordnance Squad.
 The SWAT Operations Unit was featured on a reality series for the A&E Network in 2006 entitled "Dallas SWAT".

-Officers usually are armed with a SIG-Sauer P226 usually in 9mm with some in .357 SIG as their sidearm, but some officers do carry Glock pistols.
+Officers usually are armed with a SIG-Sauer P226 usually in 9mm with some in .357 SIG as their sidearm, but some officers do carry Glock 17 pistols.

 History

 The first Chief of Police, J. C. Arnold, was elected in 1881.
 Prior to that, an elected Town Marshal and deputies had guarded Dallas since 1856.
 Arnold held the position for 17 years.

 By 1898, 34 officers patrolled the city on horseback.
 In 1907, the department acquired an automobile and two motorcycles.

 During the heyday of the Ku Klux Klan in Dallas in the 1920s, a sizable number of DPD were KKK members, including police commissioners and police chiefs.
 One list of members includes at least 106 Dallas police officers, which at the time was the majority of the police department.
 During this period, the DPD did not protect the non-white community in Dallas and did not pursue cases involving racial violence against Blacks.

+In November 2021, Distributed Denial of Secrets released 1.8 terabytes of police helicopter surveillance footage from the Dallas Police Department and the Georgia State Patrol.
+According to Wired, the footage showed helicopters capturing everything from cars lined up at a drive-through, and people standing in their yards and on the street.
+Non-profit advocacy group Fight for the Future called the leak "a crystal-clear example of why mass surveillance makes our society less safe, not more safe."